-Many commentaries and books have been written concerning Jesus’ conversation with the woman of Canaan as recorded in Matthew 15:21-28.
-Some criticize Jesus, arguing he treated the woman derogatorily.
+Many commentaries and books have been written concerning Jesus' conversation with the woman of Canaan, as recorded in Matthew 15:21-28.
+Some criticize the Lord Jesus, arguing he treated the woman derogatorily.
 Others see in the conversation a divine-human conversation to reveal the rare gift of faith from a gentile.
 This latter is my take, and much more.

-Remember that whatever the Old Testament spoke concerning the day of the Lord, the Lord Jesus lived and fulfilled.
-Typology (the study of different types, symbols or figures and messages that point from a promise to its fulfillment), as a tool in biblical interpretation, helps us to see how the Lord Jesus fulfills Divine promises of Old.
+Remember that whatever the Old Testament wrote concerning the day of the Lord, the Lord Jesus lived and fulfilled.
+Typology (the study of different types, symbols, or figures and messages that point from a promise to its fulfillment), as a biblical interpretation tool, helps us see how the Lord Jesus fulfills Divine promises of Old.

-Isaiah had prophesied a time when the gentiles, foreigners and strangers, who weren’t welcome in the temple of the Lord in Jerusalem, would find a home in that house.
-“For my house shall be called a house of prayer for all peoples.”
+Isaiah had prophesied a time when the gentiles, foreigners, and strangers, who weren't welcome in the temple of the Lord in Jerusalem, would find a home in that house.
+"For my house shall be called a house of prayer for all peoples."
 (Isaiah 56:7).
-The gentiles will join “themselves to the Lord, to minister to him, to love the name of the Lord” (Is 56:6).
+The gentiles will join "themselves to the Lord, minister to him, love the name of the Lord" (Is 56:6).

-Watch the beauty of the Lord Jesus Christ through whom and in whom this prophesy is fulfilled.
+Watch the beauty of the Lord Jesus Christ through whom and in whom this prophecy is fulfilled.
 His conversation with the woman of Canaan captures it.

 The Canaanite woman calls on the Lord, joining her petitions to the Lord.
 She cries to Jesus, “Have mercy on me, O Lord, Son of David...”
 (Mt 15:22).

 Jesus didn’t answer.
 Very unusual.
 The scene begins to unravel the biases of the disciples and the audacity of the woman’s faith.